JamesVictorAlvarez/Flutter-Munch/README.md

 # Munch

 Application Development 2 final project.
 It's a online restaurant application based on flutter.
+It has a user page interfaces and admin page interfaces.
+In user pages, they are to view all the menu and they're able to put those item in cart.
+In admin page, they have access to the menu database where they can add/remove/modify items in the menu.

 ## Requirement for the project